ingowald/cudaKDTree/README.md

 you need it.

-The builder is templated over the type of data points; to use it, for example, on float3 data, use thefollwing
+The builder is templated over the type of data points; to use it, for example, on float3 data, use the following

     cukd::buildTree<float3,float,3>(points[],numPoints);

-To do the me on float4 data, use
+To do the same on float4 data, use

     cukd::buildTree<float4,float,4>(points[],numPoints);